akbaraziz/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 # Section 1: Code Scanning with checkov

 [Checkov](https://checkov.io) is an open source 'policy-as-code' tool that scans cloud infrastructure defintions to find misconfigurations before they are deployed.
 Some of the key benefits of checkov:
-1. runs as a command line interface (CLI) tool
+1. Runs as a command line interface (CLI) tool
-2. supports many common plaftorms and frameworks
+2. Supports many common plaftorms and frameworks
-3. ships with thousands of default policies
+3. Ships with thousands of default policies
-4. works on windows/mac/linux (any system with python installed)
+4. Works on windows/mac/linux (any system with python installed)

 ## Install checkov